The Chevrolet Tahoe has ruled the full-size SUV market for years, but quality varies across model years.

 Worst Years: 2015, 2016

 Oh boy, where do we start?
 2015 was a chaotic mess, with issues spanning electrical, powertrain, and brakes.
 With 16 NHTSA recalls, you’d need a spreadsheet to keep track.
-Pro tip: If you’re eyeing a 2015, check that VIN like your life depends on it.
+Pro tip: If you’re eyeing a 2015, check that VIN like your survival depends on it.

 2016 didn’t learn much, doubling down on brake problems.
 And just when you thought it couldn’t get worse, GM dropped a recall bomb in 2016, affecting 3.6 million vehicles, including 2015-2017 Tahoes.
 The issue?
 Frontal airbags deciding to take a day off.
 Not cool, Chevy.
 Not cool at all.